HDS Certification – Requirement 31 Compliance

 Medium

-SCCs, BCRs, UK IDTA, DPA, encryption, strict access controls, audit monitoring
+SCCs, BCRs, UK IDTA, DPA, encryption, strict access controls

 Key Finding: Primary storage and processing of health data (DSCPs) occurs exclusively within the EEA (UK and EU data centres).
 Limited non-EEA access is restricted to metadata, support operations, and communication routing – never clinical content.
 All transfers protected by European Commission-approved Standard Contractual Clauses and supplementary technical/organizational safeguards.